njric/njric/README.md

 - 🌱 I’m currently learning data-science, just finished lewagon bootcamp and keeping up with the learning
 - 👯 I’m open to work as a junior data-analyst or scientist.
-- 👀 You can have a look at my end of batch project: chess-winning-project, a AI reinforcment-learning project.
+- 👀 You can have a look at my end of batch project: chess-winning-project, an AI reinforcment-learning project.
 - 😎 Even thought I'm a junior data person, I have 10 years+ experience as a startup owner and PO in webdesign

 <!--